Frequently Asked Questions

-Unless otherwise stated, all freediving courses at Wavebreak Island and Ocean/Open Water freediving courses will require pick up by our boat (this is included in any course costs).
-The pick up point is less than 10 minutes walk or 600 metres north of the Gold Coast Aquatic Centre in the area directly behind the Rotary Broadwater Chapel and the Southport Amateur Fishing Club at the waters edge.
-This is slightly north of Southport Fishing and Dive.
+Unless otherwise stated, all freediving courses for Ocean/Open Water freediving courses will require pick up by our boat (this is included in any course costs).
+The pick up point is behind the Southport Amateur Fishing Club, Marine Parade, Southport 4215 QLD – at the water’s edge.
+Check out this video to see the Boat Departure Point.
+There are toilets and cold showers here for your access.
+This meeting area is less than 10 minutes walk or 600 metres north of the Gold Coast Aquatic Centre in the area directly behind the Rotary Broadwater Chapel and the Southport Amateur Fishing Club at the water’s edge.
+This is slightly north of Southport Fishing and Dive where cold drinks can be purchased.
 A Google Map search will easily find these places.
 There is a little cove here for access to and from the boat.
-There is a conveniently placed picnic table for you to sit at and some covered picnic tables nearby.
-There are also toilets, and cold showers in this location while cold drinks can be purchased from Southport Fishing and Dive (or wetsuits rented if needed).
+We meet at the conveniently placed covered picnic table (see above picture).

 There is plenty of free parking to the left (or north) of the Southport Amateur Fishing Club in Mitchell Park.
+Do not park in bays designated for boat trailers as you can be fined by Council.
 Alternatively, the closest light rail station is the Davenport St Station which is also conveniently located close to the bus network.
 Your confirmation letter when you pay for a course will also confirm the boat pick up point.
 Finally, space is limited on the boat and we encourage you to leave all unnecessary baggage in your car.
 If you don’t have a place to store your belongings we will be able to store surplus gear in our car.